Mansha07/DSA-Java/README.md

 # DSA-Java
-This repository contains all the content I will be studying during 2 months beginning from scratch, which will help you to begin your DSA journey.
+This repository contains all the content I will be studying beginning from scratch which will be updated with time, which will help you to begin your DSA journey.